-A multi-cluster, multi-hop packet radio network architecture for wireless systems should be able to dynamically adapt itself with the changing network configurations.
+A multi-cluster, multi-hop packet radio network for wireless systems should be able to dynamically adapt itself with the changing network configurations.
 Certain nodes, known as clusterheads, are responsible for the formation of clusters (analogous to cells in a cellular network) and maintenance of the topology of the network.
-The set of clusterheads, is known as a dominant set.
+The set of clusterheads is known as a dominant set.
 A clusterhead does the resource allocation to all the nodes belonging to its cluster.
-Due to the dynamic nature of the mobile nodes, their association and dissociation to and from clusters perturb the stability of the network and thus reconfiguration of clusterheads is unavoidable.
+Due to the dynamic nature of the mobile nodes, their association and dissociation to and from clusters perturb the stability of the network and thus reconfiguration of clusterheads is often unavoidable.
 This is an important issue since frequent clusterhead changes adversely affect the performance of other protocols such as scheduling, routing and resource allocation that rely on it.
 Choosing clusterheads optimally is an NP-hard problem [2].
-Thus existing solutions to this problem are based on heuristic (mostly greedy) approaches and none of them attempts to retain the topology of the network [2], [4].
-We believe a good clustering scheme should preserve its structure as much as possible when nodes are moving and/or the topology is slowly changing.
+Thus, existing solutions to this problem are based on heuristic approaches and none attempts to retain the topology of the network [2,4].
+We believe a good clustering scheme should preserve its structure as much as possible when the topology is dynamically changing.
 Otherwise, re-computation of clusterheads and frequent information exchange among the participating nodes will result in high computation cost overhead.